jocelynmass/event_bus/README.md

 # Indirect API

 This API allows to indirectly notify subscribers.
 Event Bus will create a thread in which the subscribers will be called.
-In a case a subscriber would take too much time to be executed, the remaining subscribers would be defered to a new thread.
+In a case a subscriber would consume too much CPU, the remaining subscribers would be defered to a new thread.
 This would ensure subscribers to be executed in a maximum known latency (EB_MAX_SUB_LATENCY_MS * number of subscribers).
-Priority based subscribers feature will be released soon.
+Priority based subscribers will be released soon.

 ![Direct API Diagram](docs/eb_indirect.svg)